core-wg/groupcomm-bis/draft-ietf-core-groupcomm-bis.md

 {: #fig-app-gp-discovery-example5 title="Example of using a custom 'gpt' link attribute to denote group type"}

 ### Group Maintenance ### {#sec-group-maintenance}
-Maintenance of a group includes any necessary operations to cope with changes in a system, such as: adding group members, removing group members, changing group security material, reconfiguration of UDP port and/or IP multicast address, reconfiguration of the group URI, renaming of application groups, splitting of groups, or merging of groups.
+Maintenance of a group includes any necessary operations to cope with changes in a system, such as: adding group members, removing group members, changing group security material, reconfiguration of UDP port number and/or IP multicast address, reconfiguration of the group URI, renaming of application groups, splitting of groups, or merging of groups.

 For unsecured group communication (see {{chap-unsecured-groupcomm}}) i.e., the "NoSec" security group, addition/removal of CoAP group members is simply done by configuring these devices to start/stop listening to the group IP multicast address on the group's UDP port.